-The undersigned hereby appoints J. Melville Engle and Bob Myers, and each or either of them, as the true and lawful attorneys of the undersigned, with full power of substitution and revocation, and authorizes them, and each of them, to vote all the shares of capital stock of Predictive Oncology Inc. which the undersigned is entitled to vote ast as the discount of them and any adjournments thereof upon the matters specified and upon such other matters as may be properly brought before the meeting or any adjournment thereof, conferring authority upon such true and lawful attorneys to vote in their discretion on such other matters as may properly come before the meeting and revoking any proxy heretofore given.
+The undersigned hereby appoints Raymond Vennare and Josh Blacher, and each of them as proxies, each with full power of substitution, and authorizes them to represent and to vote all the shares of capital stock of Predictive Oncology Inc. which the undersigned is entitled to vote at the Annual Meeting of Stockholders and any adjournments or postponement thereinafter specified upon the proposals listed and as more particularly described in the Proxy Statement for the Annual Meeting, receipt of which is hereby acknowledged, and in their discretion upon such other matters as may properly come before the meeting.

-THIS PROXY, IF PROPERLY SIGNED AND DATED, WILL BE VOTED AS DIRECTED, BUT IF NO INSTRUCTIONS ARE SPECIFIED IT WILL BE VOTED "FOR" THE DIRECTOR NOMINEES AND "FOR" PROPOSALS 2, 3 AND 4, "EVERY 3 YEARS" FOR PROPOSALS, AND "FOR" PROPOSAL 6.
+THIS PROXY, IF PROPERLY SIGNED AND DATED, WILL BE VOTED AS DIRECTED, BUT IF NO INSTRUCTIONS ARE SPECIFIED IT WILL BE VOTED "FOR" THE DIRECTOR NOMINEES AND "FOR" PROPOSALS 2, 3, AND 4, AND, IN THEIR DISCRETION, UPON SUCH OTHER BUSINESS AS PROPERLY COMES BEFORE THE MEETING.